syedsaadahmed/Full-stack-application-flask-/README.md

 ## A Brief Introduction

 A full stack application using python flask and and a suitable database with it.
-(MongoDB/SQL)

-Flask is a micro web framework written in Python.
-It is classified as a microframework because it does not require particular tools or libraries. ...
-However, Flask supports extensions that can add application features as if they were implemented in Flask itself.

-Flask is a micro web application framework. ...
-Flask does however include a web server that can be used for testing and development.
-But when you're ready to host your app or put it into production, you should choose a different web server to use with it.

-Python can be used to build server-side web applications.
-While a web framework is not required to build web apps, it's rare that developers would not use existing open source libraries to speed up their progress in getting their application working.
-Python is not used in a web browser.
+(MongoDB/SQL).
+Python-Flask is a micro web framework written in Python which is used to develop small and large scale web applications.
+It is easy to use and its also scalable.

 # Pre-requisites

 One must have Python installed in his local system for deploying this Full stack application easily.
 Other than Python one must also have to install Python-Flask and its dependencies as mentioned in the requirements.txt file.

 ## Usage of Python Library "Newspaper3k"

+For scraping the news, we have used the python-library "Newspaper3k", which scrapes news web URLs to fetch and retrieve different kind of information using different techniques.

+View a working online demo here: http://newspaper-demo.herokuapp.com

 # Running this Web Application